-As a portrait photographer, I repeatedly experienced this thing where I’d spend a good amount of time with a person, finishing a portrait of them, look at said portrait and think “wow, who is that person?”.
+As a portrait photographer, I repeatedly experienced this thing where I’d spend a good amount of time with a person, finishing a portrait of them, look at said portrait and think “wow, who is that person?”
 I mean, how could a picture make you feel like you were looking at a completely different version of the same person?

 This significantly changed something about how I saw people.
 I started to see them as much, much more than what I perceived within my first moments of meeting them.

 And because I began to see other people this way, I slowly began to transfer that to myself.
-I didn’t notice it while it was happening, but one day I realized that it didn’t bother me anymore, not even a single bit, that these black spots on my face may be here for a very long time.
+I didn’t notice it while it was happening, but one day I realized that it didn’t bother me anymore, not even a single bit, that these dark spots on my face may be here for a very long time.

 I was okay with it.
 Suddenly, it didn’t matter to me anymore (as I applied my glossier skin perfecting tint) that my skin might never be as clear as those of the models I saw on Glossier ads, the same ads that made me buy this product.

 For what seems like the first time in my adult life, seeing beauty and feeling beautiful deep down in my core, has become my default state.

 I feel beautiful